dandelarosa/dandelarosa.github.io/_posts/2021-11-07-leadership-mike-tomlin-roster-cuts.markdown

 ---
 layout: post
 title: "How Mike Tomlin Handles Roster Cuts"
-summary: "The ways a coach demonstrates leadership skills when making a difficult situation."
+summary: "The ways a coach demonstrates leadership skills when making a difficult decision."
-excerpt: "The ways a coach demonstrates leadership skills when making a difficult situation."
+excerpt: "The ways a coach demonstrates leadership skills when making a difficult decision."
 ---

 In the Super Bowl Era, the Pittsburgh Steelers have had three head coaches: Chuck Noll, Bill Cowher, and Mike Tomlin.
 During this time, the team won a league-leading six Super Bowl wins.
 It was the coaches' ability to deliver results that kept them employed.
 To illustrate why low turnover is important, the New York Jets have had [eighteen head coaches](https://en.wikipedia.org/wiki/List_of_New_York_Jets_head_coaches) between 1967 and the present and they could only muster a single Super Bowl title in that timespan.